How To Use Leverage In Long-Term Investing To Increase Returns

 How do 3x leveraged stocks work?

-When you invest in a 3x leveraged stock you increase your buying power by 3 times.
-For example, if your capital is $1000 and you invest in a 3x leveraged stock your new buying power will be $3000.
+When investing in a 3x leveraged stock, buying power increases by 3 times.
+For example, if capital is $1000 and the investment is in a 3x leveraged stock, the new buying power will be $3000.

 What happens if you lose on a leveraged investment?

-Your investments lose money faster when you add margin to the mix.
-Always keep an eye out for the margin capital in your investment account to avoid liquidation.
+Investments lose money faster when margin is added to the mix.
+Keeping an eye on the margin capital in the investment account helps avoid liquidation.

 Anton Palovaara